Thomas Whitfield (singer): Legacy

-Whitfield's musical brilliance and influence has left a tremendous impact on today's leading contemporary gospel artists.
-Musicians such as protégé' Rudolph Stanfield, Donald Lawrence, Fred Hammond, John P. Kee, Byron Cage, Ricky Dillard, J.J.
-Hairston & Youthful Praise, Walter Hawkins, Richard Smallwood, Big Jim Wright, Edward Dawson and many others.
-He is still highly regarded for his numerous innovations during the eighties and early nineties and being one of the pioneers to master the usage of the MIDI-sequencing and synthesizers in gospel music; all helping to earn him his own style: the "Whitfield" sound.
+Whitfield's work has had a lasting influence on a number of prominent contemporary gospel artists, including protégé Rudolph Stanfield, Donald Lawrence, Fred Hammond, John P. Kee, Byron Cage, Ricky Dillard, J.J.
+Hairston & Youthful Praise, Walter Hawkins, Richard Smallwood, Big Jim Wright, Edward Dawson and others.
+He is recognized for his innovations during the 1980s and early 1990s, particularly his early adoption of MIDI sequencing and synthesizers in gospel music, which contributed to the development of a distinctive style that became associated with his name.

-In 1993, Benson Records released a tribute album dedicated to the memory and musical excellence of Thomas Whitfield.
+In 1993, Benson Records released a tribute album dedicated to the memory of Thomas Whitfield.
 It featured new arrangements from Whitfield hits and featured a list of musical guests and musicians including Donald Lawrence, the Clark Sisters, Fred Hammond, Kevin Bond, Larry & David Whitfield and the Whitfield Company.

 Thomas Whitfield was honored posthumously with the 1999 James Cleveland Award at the 14th Annual Stellar Music Awards held in Atlanta, Georgia.

 The Thomas Whitfield Company has continued to perform and record since their founder passed and are ensuring to keep Whitfield's legacy alive.
 They have recorded "Still", a Top Ten gospel album, and featured new and rare selections from Whitfield, along with music from former Whitfield musician Rudolph Stanfield.
 The song, "Don't Give Up On Jesus", sung by Daryl Coley and Vanessa Bell Armstrong also appeared on the best-selling WOW Gospel 1999 compilation.

 Larry and David Whitfield, brothers of the "Maestro", decided to organize the Whitfield Group (not to be confused with the Whitfield Company) in January 1994.
 Since their inception, the music troupe has recorded one project and have opened for artists including Yolanda Adams, Vanessa Bell Armstrong, Men of Standard and Kim Burrell.

 There have been a number of artists that have sung Whitfield's praises and have re-recorded his music.
 Some of the most memorable tributes include: